piotrekDo/planning/README.md

 couple trucks with drivers and tautliners.
 Coupling drivers with trucks is only available within the same carrier.
 Tautliners can be shared between different carriers if being organization's property.
 Provided with initializer, with H2 database.
 Future realises will deliver security, enabling user login and authentication to all actions.
 Next I wish to implement logging service showing all coupling actions done and by whom.

 All driver's names were generated with benedictcumberbatchgenerator.tumblr.com

-> **At current state initializer should be disabled before running all tests!**

 > **Please familiarize with Swagger at its standard end-point**
 >> */swagger-ui/*

 ## Version Log

+- 1.0.1.
+Posting new drivers and trucks requires now carrier's SAP instead of carrier's ID.
+Plus minor fixes.
 - 1.0.0.
 Initial version introducing basic CRUD operations and coupling trucks with drivers and tautliners.

 ## Getting data